wxy20850606/wxy20850606.github.io/content/posts/2025/08/love-as-learning.md

 - His **warmth** taught me I was worthy of love, seen for who I truly am.
   It motivated me to rise from the identity of being unseen and unworthy within my marriage.
+  He never said he loved me, but I received it anyway — because love is not in what is spoken, but in what is chosen to be felt.

 - His **withdrawal** disciplined me to learn how to love without clinging, without needing to hold on.